Image of a burl mounted on an old wood lathe

 Patrick Schmitz Artist Statement

 Wood holds memory.
-Each piece I work with carries a history—of wind, rain, soil, and time—and in turning or carving it, I don’t erase that past, I interact with it.
-My work explores the tension between control and surrender: where the discipline of refined technique meets the spontaneity of raw material.
+Each piece I work with carries a history — of wind, rain, soil, and time — and in turning or carving it, I don’t erase that past, I interact with it.
+My work explores the tension between control and exploration: where the discipline of practiced technique meets the spontaneity of raw material.

-Much of my inspiration comes from found woods—salvaged limbs, storm-felled trees, forgotten offcuts.
+Much of my inspiration comes from found woods — salvaged limbs, storm-felled trees, discarded offcuts.
 These pieces often arrive with irregularities: knots, bark, cracks, insect lines.
-Rather than remove these, I work with them.
-I’m drawn to the live edge, the asymmetry, the parts that remind us this isn’t just material—it was a living tree.
-There’s a kind of quiet reverence in recognizing that.
+Rather than remove or avoid these, I work with them.
+I’m drawn to the live edge, the asymmetry, the parts that remind us this isn’t just material — it was a living tree.
+There’s a kind of reverence in embracing that.

-The lathe, for me, is a space of dialogue.
-As the wood spins, I find connection—not just with the form emerging under my hands, but with generations of makers before me.
-I am the fourth generation to use my great-grandfather’s lathe, a tool that has seen nearly 90 years of craftsmanship.
-It is a direct link to the past, and through it, I feel a sense of continuity and tradition, a reminder that this craft has always been about more than just making—it’s about legacy.
+For me the lathe (and my workshop more broadly) is a space of dialogue.
+As I work the wood, I find connection — not just with the form emerging under my hands, but with generations of makers before me.
+I am the fourth generation to use my great-grandfather’s lathe, a tool that has supported over 90 years of craftsmanship.
+It is a direct link to the past, and through it, I feel a sense of continuity and tradition, a reminder that this craft has always been about more than just making — it’s about legacy.

 Though woodworking has been a part of my life for as long as I can remember, for many years it existed alongside other jobs that allowed me to support a family.
 It wasn’t until later that I could fully commit to it, but in that time, I learned to appreciate the value of patience and persistence.
-Woodworking was never just a hobby; it was always a way of connecting to something deeper, a practice that rooted me to my hands, the material, and joy of working with tools to make something both beautiful and useful.
+Woodworking was never just a hobby; it was always a meditation, a practice that rooted me to my hands, the material, and joy of working with tools to make something both beautiful and useful.

 My pieces are made to be used.
 A bowl should hold food, a cutting board used with knives, a bench should be sat on.
-I believe the functional objects in our lives deserve beauty—not as decoration, but as something that deepens over time.
-Wear and patina are not damage, but evidence of living.
+Much like William Morris, I believe the functional objects in our lives deserve beauty — not as decoration, but as something that deepens over time.
+Wear and patina are not damage, but evidence of loving use.

 My journey began in craft, and as I’ve grown, the boundary between craftsman and artist has blurred.
-I see my work now as a continual balance between technique and idea—between honing skill and pushing boundaries.
+I see my work now as a continual balance between technique and idea—between honing skill and refining design.
 Each object I make is an exploration, a conversation, a moment in a much longer story.

 I hope some of this resonates with you – please explore the collections.
 If you like something that is no longer for sale, let me know and I’ll try to make something similar (but not the same; each piece has its own character and I am not trying to produce consistent replicas of anything).